aws-amplify/docs/cli/multienv.md

 So in this approach, you can consider the git branches (dev & master) as the source of truth and all the team members should work off the branches and keep their workspaces in sync.

 #### Team-members sharing the same dev backend
 You have two independent environments (master & dev) in the cloud and have corresponding git branches with your amplify backend infrastructure code on Github.
-Now, let's walk through the case when all team members want to work on the same Amplify project and push backend related changes to the dev environment to test their changes.
+Now, let's walk through the case when all team members want to work on the same Amplify project and push backend related changes to the same dev environment to test their changes.

 ```
 $ git clone <git-repo>